Background pattern

 • respect the maximum recommended doses (see section 3).

-Children and adolescents
+Children and Adolescents

 This medication is contraindicated in children and adolescents (under 18 years old).

-Other medications and Dolostop Plus
+Other Medications and Dolostop Plus

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

-• medications for treating epilepsy or seizures.
+• medications for treating epilepsy or convulsions.

 • chloramphenicol, an antibiotic used to treat ear and eye infections.